Are there any risks attached to asking job candidates about the number of days' sickness absence they have had in the past year?

-Section 60 of the Equality Act 2010 restricts the circumstances in which an employer can ask an applicant about his or her health before making an offer of employment.
-This would include enquiries about the amount of sickness absence that he or she has had.
+Section 60 of the Equality Act 2010 restricts the circumstances in which an employer can ask an applicant about their health before making an offer of employment.
+This would include enquiries about the amount of sickness absence that they have had.
 Such enquiries can be made of an applicant only if they are necessary for the purpose of:

-- establishing whether or not he or she will be able to undergo an assessment (which would include an interview), or whether or not the employer will be required to make reasonable adjustments to the assessment process;
+- establishing whether or not they will be able to undergo an assessment (which would include an interview), or whether or not the employer will be required to make reasonable adjustments to the assessment process;

-- establishing whether or not he or she will be able to carry out a function that is intrinsic to the work;
+- establishing whether or not they will be able to carry out a function that is intrinsic to the work;

 - diversity monitoring;